I share my suggestions for fun toddler activities to do at home to keep the kiddos occupied and active.

-Fun Indoor toddler Activities
+Fun Indoor Toddler Activities to Do at Home

-Get them in the kitchen
+Get them in the Kitchen

 We have a little play tent set up for Baby E where I put his favourite teddies, books, and trucks.
 Sometimes he is not even interested in his toys and just loves to chill in the tent on his own and find entertainment from a random household object.
 Who knew a frosting piper could be so fun?
 I love independent playtime because it gives me a solid 15 minutes to finish some work while my child happily entertains himself.
 However, there is definitely a sweet spot for a successful independent playtime session- #1 he must be well-fed, and #2 he must be well-rested.
 These conditions make him less fussy and more content to play on his own.

 My mom (who has run Montessori schools her whole life) taught me this one.
 Place a picture or colour outside of a bunch of paper bags (for smaller items), cupboard drawers or toy sacks (for larger items) and have your toddler sort their toys in each bag based on colour, or what the picture says.
 So for example, all animals can go in one bag.
 All stickers can go in one bag.
 Or if you’re using the paper bags, it could be as simple as having your toddler put the green lego pieces in the green bag etc.